iteratec/kcwarden/docs/monitors/client_monitor.md

     Additionally, in order for the scope name to appear in the token, the scope must have the option "include in token scope" enabled - however, this auditor does not enforce this setting, as you may want to monitor scope assignments for other reasons than their inclusion into the access token (e.g., because they are used to include additional mappers or other features), and enforcing this limitation would lead to false negatives.

-In order to monitor a specific scope, you can add the following to your config file:
+To monitor a specific scope, you can add the following to your config file:

 ```yaml
 monitors: